annahdo/counterfactuals/README_toy_example.md

 # HelixFlow

 In this notebook we start from a data distribution that lies on a helix embedded in three dimensional space.
-We train a simple normalizing flow to approximate the data distribution.
+We train a simple normalizing flow to approximate the data distribution (pretrained models can be downloaded from https://drive.google.com/drive/folders/1PKfKie1KHKRHuZhjSwwiVsCYMitZFvjV?usp=sharing).

 <img src="images/learned_distribution.png" width="800" />